 NOTE: The battery activation is a one-time feature.
-After activation, the battery cannot be turned off, and can only be discharged at the Figure end of unit life.
-If the alarm is removed from the mounting plate, the backup battery will remain active.
+After activation, the battery cannot be turned off, and can only be discharged at the end of product life.
+If the alarm is removed from the mounting plate, the battery will remain active.
 See Permanently Disable Alarm / Discharge Battery section.